Thinking About Taking Money From Your 401(k)? Here’s What You Should Know

 You might even be considering cashing it out so you can walk into your new life with a windfall.
 (We’d recommend you don’t, for reasons we’ll dive into in just a second.)

-Here’s what you can choose to do when you’re leaving a job with a 401(k).
+Here’s what you can choose to do with your 401(k) when you’re leaving a job.

-In a direct rollover, you never get to see the money — your existing plan’s custodian simply routes the money directly over to the new account manager.
+In a direct rollover, you never see the money — your existing plan’s custodian routes it directly to the new account manager.
 As such, you won’t have to worry about paying any income taxes or being assessed the early withdrawal fee, because you never have spending access to the funds in the first place.

 Indirect Transfer or Rollover